 - Spider-Man "antagonist" J. Jonah Jameson, while almost never an outright villainous force, scratches the limits of the impossible in regards to his hatred of Spider-Man.
 He despises him with extreme passion, constantly referring to him as a menace, nevermind the fact that Spidey has saved Jonah's life, and New York and the world, on a regular basis.
 Whether or not there's an explained reason for it depends on the adaptation, but even when there is an excuse, it generally falls apart given everything Spider-Man's done for the world.

 - He finally does figure out why◊.
-Though there's a number of other "reasons" (excuses) dislike of masked vigilantes, possibly the fact that he shows up in his newspaper, and possibly even the reason that just making a crusade after him sells more papers so the more mad he gets the better the sales.
+Though there's a number of other "reasons" (excuses) dislike of masked vigilantes, possibly the fact that he shows up in his newspaper, and possibly even the reason that just making a crusade after him sells more papers so the madder he gets the better the sales.

 - Eddie Brock wasn't much better.
 His entire reason for hating Spider-Man was that Spidey unwittingly exposed his shoddy journalism.
 It took decades in real-time and years in comicbook time for Brock to get over it and become a better person.